dbullock1086/DNNTutorial/docs/DNNTutorial.md

 ### (optional) How these feature plots were made

 You can create these plots yourself again using hPyROOT.
-The output file is in CSV format because of its compatability. hPyROOT includes an executable that converts the file to ROOT or HDF5 format, which are better protected from tampering.
+The output file is in CSV format because of its compatability with many software environments. hPyROOT includes an executable that converts the file to ROOT or HDF5 format, which are better protected from tampering.
 Execute the following:

 ```bash